West Midlands Joint Electricity Authority

 The West Midlands Joint Electricity Authority was a United Kingdom statutory body established in 1925 with the responsibility to "provide or secure the provision of a cheap and abundant supply of electricity” in the Midland counties of Shropshire, Staffordshire and Worcestershire.
 The Authority acquired electricity in bulk from electricity undertakings for distribution, and operated power stations.
 The Authority was abolished upon nationalisation of the British electricity industry in 1948.

 Background

 The Electricity (Supply) Act 1919 (9 & 10 Geo.
 5. c.
 100) established the statutory body of the Electricity Commissioners ‘to promote, regulate and supervise the supply of electricity’ under the direction of the Board of Trade.
 The act provided for the commissioners to constitute electricity districts and, where necessary, to establish joint electricity authorities (JEAs), ‘to provide or secure the provision of a cheap and abundant supply of electricity’, with the agreement of the electricity undertakings concerned.
 The aim of the joint authorities was to produce electricity more economically by inter-connecting power stations and transmission systems.
 The authority would acquire all the power stations in the area and build large, efficient and economic super-stations.
-In the event only four joint authorities were established: the London and Home Counties JEA; the North Wales & South Cheshire JEA; the North West Midlands JEA; and the West Midlands JEA.
+In the event only four joint authorities were established: the London and Home Counties JEA; the North Wales and South Cheshire JEA; the North West Midlands JEA; and the West Midlands JEA.